hbeni/fgcom-mumble/README.md

 ### Generic compatibility
 The plugin aims to be compatible to the legacy fgcom-standalone protocol, so vey much all halfway recent fgfs instances, ATC clients and aircraft should handle it out of the box at least with COM1.

 Note that frequencies can be arbitary strings.
+That said, all participating clients must share a common definition of "frequency", and this should be the "tuned" frequency and not the actual resulting MHz wave frequency (esp. with 8.3 channels spacing).
-But callsigns and Frequencies are not allowed to contain the comma symbol (`,`).
+Also note that callsigns and frequencies are not allowed to contain the comma symbol (`,`).
 Decimal point symbol has always to be a point (`.`).

 ### Flightgear specific
 - copy the `fgcom-mumble.xml` fightgear protocol file to your flightgears `Protocol` folder.